klemetsson/stratux-zero/README.md

 - Fuel gauge that monitors the battery state of charge and aging, [TI BQ27441](https://www.ti.com/product/BQ27441-G1)
 - Hard/soft power switch that first signals the Raspberry to shutdown cleanly and if that takes to long, power will be cut
 - Raspberry Pi Zero 2 interface with pogo pins
-- Watchdog that resets the Raspberry Pi
+- Watchdog that resets the Raspberry Pi if it has stopped
 - Five LED indicators
     - Green power indicator that flashes if low battery
     - Green Stratux status indicator that flashes if starting up or shutting down